dart-lang/leak_tracker/doc/TROUBLESHOOT.md

 ## General rules

-Follow the rules to avoid/fix notGCed and notDisosed leaks:
+Follow the rules to avoid/fix notGCed and notDisposed leaks:

 1. **Ownership**.
 Every disposable object should have clear owner that manages its lifecycle.
 2. **Disposal**.
 The owner should invoke the object's `dispose`.